 With so many things to do in Casper, Wyoming it’s hard to know where to start!
 Let Platte River Trails be your guide for the summer!
-Our new, 2022 Trail Map is on the horizon, and will offer trail users a guide to our popular trail system, including the fun amenities that come with them, plus new connections and extensions.
-Soon you’ll will have an updated map of all the Casper trails and their amenities right in your back pocket.
+Our new, 2022 Trail Map is out now, and offers trail users a guide to our popular trail system, including the fun amenities that come with them, plus new connections and extensions.
+Grab our new map now and have all of the Casper trails and their amenities right in your back pocket.

 Our community trails provide a first-class, non-motorized trail system that is free to all regardless of age, ability, or income.
 With access to the North Platte River, open spaces, over 50 parks, and Downtown Casper, there’s a good chance you’ll get to all of it by trail.
 The 2022 Trail Map clearly identifies the River Trail, Rails to Trails, and all bike lanes in Casper so users know which route to take (safely) by foot or bike.
 In addition, the map highlights Casper’s popular destinations, gathering places, outdoor recreational activities, dog-friendly spaces, and more.
 The map also includes Trail and Water Safety tips, markers to identify the location of life jacket stations, where boat ramps are accessible, places picnic tables can be found, and so much more!